These lemon curd cookies are made with a soft, buttery shortbread thumbprint cookie filled with homemade lemon curd.

 Why this recipe works

-- Simple- this recipe is made with simple ingredients that you can find in any grocery store.
+- Easy recipe- The dough comes together quickly with simple ingredients you can find in any grocery store.

 Ingredients